mahishasivakumar/DFDI-LAB7/README.md

   ![Screenshot 2025-04-22 183350](https://github.com/user-attachments/assets/e2501125-82fb-4170-9987-a84261de9fa0)

-  •	You should see praveen.txt.zip listed.
+  •	You should see mahisha.txt.zip listed.

 ### Step 6: Generate Hash Using zip2john